CrowdedAstronaut/all-about-anime/README.md

 ## Building the Core Structure

 React Components
 The Component Hierarchy diagram, above, represents of how the components are structured in our app.
-In what's up at NASA, there are 8 components.
-Each being a child of the 'App' components, except for the NavHeader and the Footer component.

 In this case, all of the event listeners and the main API calls were done in the 'App.js' file and that data is passed down to Languages and then Language.

-## Dynamic API Calls

-By creating our own API, what's up at NASA is able to make dynamic request.
-For this app, the programming languages endpoint was used.
-So different props variables were created to make multiple calls.

 ## User Experience - Responsive design.

-Creating a responsive App. what's up at NASA uses React bootstap paired with Flexbox and media queries in order to make it responsive across mobile, tablet, and desktop widths.
+Creating a responsive App.
+All About Anime uses React bootstap paired with Flexbox and media queries in order to make it responsive across mobile, tablet, and desktop widths.

 ## Future Directions

 User Stories (Stretch Goals)

-- As a user of what's up at NASA, I want a search feature that allows me to search either programing languages or paradigm and get a result of different usage. (edited)
+- As a user of All About Anime, I want a search feature that allows me to search for character by name.

 ## Accomplishments